 Vinnytsia water tower, Water tower and museum in Vinnytsia, Ukraine

-The tower was built in 1912 to distribute water throughout the city and serve as a fire observation post.
-Its original purpose ended after 1920, leading to a change in how the building was used.
+The tower was built in 1912 to supply water to the city and serve as a fire observation post.
+After 1920 it lost its original function and was gradually repurposed over the following decades.

 The tower houses the Museum of Military Glory, displaying exhibitions about conflicts from the 20th century since it opened for this purpose.
 Visitors can see objects that connect to the lived experiences of local people.